Hannah Arendt: Views

 In 1961, while covering the trial of Adolf Eichmann in Jerusalem, Arendt wrote a letter to Karl Jaspers that Adam Kirsch described as reflecting "pure racism" toward Sephardic Jews from the Middle East and Ashkenazi Jews from Eastern Europe.
 She wrote:

 Fortunately, Eichmann's three judges were of German origin, indeed the best of German Jewry.
 [Attorney General Gideon] Hausner is a typical Galician Jew, still European, very unsympathetic... boring... constantly making mistakes.
 Probably one of those people who don't know any language.
 Everything is organized by a police force which gives me the creeps, speaks only Hebrew, and looks Arabic.
 Some downright brutal types among them.
 They would obey any order.
 And outside the doors, the oriental mob, as if one were in Istanbul or some other half-Asiatic country.

 Although Arendt remained a Zionist both during and after World War II, she made it clear that she favored the creation of a Jewish-Arab federated state in British Mandate of Palestine (now Israel and the Palestinian territories), rather than a purely Jewish state.
 She believed that this was a way to address Jewish statelessness and to avoid the pitfalls of nationalism.
+However, Hannah Arendt distanced herself from official Zionism in her article 'Der Zionismus aus heutiger Sicht' (Zionism reconsidered) where she criticized the drift of the Zionist movement after their Atlantic City Conference in November 1944, asserting that this was the triumph of the sectarian ideology of the most extreme Zionists.